Dans-labs/Hazelcast-experiments/findings.md

 #Hazelcast

-**This page reports on what I did with Hazelcast for this repository.**
+**This page reports on the research I did with Hazelcast in this repository.**

 ##Introduction
 [Hazelcast](https://hazelcast.org/) is a piece of 'middleware' that provides distributed data structures that can be shared between multiple JVMs.
 The data is stored in a distributed way and shared over all the nodes in cluster.
 Clients can connect to the cluster and use the data structures to their liking.